 Peer Review Process

-ZAHRA: JOURNAL OF HEALTH AND MEDICAL RESEARCH follows a double-blind peer review policy.
+EDUCATIONAL JOURNAL: General and Specific Research follow a double-blind peer review policy.
 These papers are sent to multiple reviewers (experts in their respective fields) to review them according to the journal guidelines and feature quality research papers.
 For papers that require changes, the same reviewers will be used to ensure that the quality of the revised paper is acceptable.

 - Managing Editors and Editorial Assistants provide administrative support that enables journals to maintain the integrity of peer reviews while providing fast turnaround and maximum efficiency for authors, reviewers, and editors.

 - Journals also benefit from the process of referencing manuscripts from high-quality peer reviews conducted by established journals.